jorian/barterdexdocs/docs/source/guides.rst

 Before we can use any of these scripts, some security measures are needed to prevent bad actors from issuing API calls without your consent.
 The ``passphrase`` and ``userpass`` values take care of this security.

-Create the passphrase file:
+Create the passphrase file.
+Type the following and hit enter:

 .. code-block:: bash

     nano passphrase

-This file should contain the following line, with a strong passphrase between the <>:
+This file should contain the following line, with a strong passphrase between the "":

 .. code-block:: bash

     export passphrase="<strong userpass value here>"

-``Ctrl-x`` to exit, and press ``y`` to save the changes.
+``Ctrl-x`` to exit, press ``y`` and then ``enter`` to save the changes.

 The ``userpass`` value is derived from the ``passphrase`` value, and in order to obtain the ``userpass`` value, we need to start BarterDEX.
 Starting BarterDEX (or actually the ``marketmaker`` process) is done by executing the ``client`` script, which basically is an automated combination of retrieving the latest updates and building the marketmaker executable file: (it can take a while before anything shows up)